d. Where to Stay at Walt Disney World

 • The first 3 are classified by Walt Disney World as “Deluxe” resorts, and

-• The ones tied for fourth place are classified by Disney as “Value” resorts
+• The rest are classified by Disney as “Value” resorts

 (See this for details on what you get in each resort category.)